Hapoel Tel Aviv B.C.: Hapoel Ussishkin period (2007–10)

-In June 2007 the new team was founded and registered in the Israeli 5th tier (Dan District) by Maor Harel.
-Hapoel Tel Aviv was owned and run by a supporters' trust with 1,800 registered paying members as of May 2011.
-The admission fee to the trust was 300 NIS as of May 2011.
+In summer 2007, after suffering bankruptcy and relegation to the fourth district, the new team, Hapoel Ussishkin, was founded and registered in the Israeli Liga Bet Dan District (fifth tier) by Maor Harel.
+Hapoel Tel Aviv was owned and run by a supporters' trust with 1,800 registered paying members (as of May 2011).
+At that time, the admission fee to the trust was 300 NIS (equivalent to $90 USD).
 Besides voting rights in the trust's general assemblies, it also provides discount prices for club services such as a season ticket.

 The team holds elections for the club's board every two years.
-In the second election in history on June 11, 549 voters decided to keep four of the current board members in place for another term, while electing as a fifth member Gilad Simchoni, the team's captain in recent years.
+In the second election in its history on June 11, 549 voters decided to keep four of the current board members in place for another term.

-Hapoel Ussishkin, the new fan-owned and run team, was founded in July 2007 and registered in the Israeli Liga Bet Dan District (fifth tier), by supporters of Hapoel Tel Aviv B.C. following the club's relegation to the Israeli third tier, after years characterized by lack of financial support by the club's owner Eizenberg and poor management, which led it to bankruptcy, and finally relegation to the fourth tier, and the demolition of the Ussishkin Arena.
-In December 2009 the original men's senior team announced its disbandment followed by the fans team's trust buying the rights to Hapoel Tel Aviv B.C. brand through a third party.
-The name change was approved by the supporter trust in the following months, with the team promotion for the 2010–11 national league season.
+In December 2009, the original men's senior team announced its disbandment.
+Immediately, the supporters' trust bought the rights to the Hapoel Tel Aviv B.C. brand through a third party.
+The name change was approved by the trust in the following months, with the team's promotion for the 2010–11 national league season.

-During the 2007–08 season, backed with an astronomical budget in fifth-tier terms of over 300,000 NIS, the team finished its first season with a perfect record of 22–0 and qualified to the 4th division.
-The club also won another title by taking the Israeli 5th Division Union Cup, also without losing a single game.
-During the 2008–09 season, they also finished with a perfect record, 22–0, and the team qualified to the 3rd division.
-On April 30, 2009, the team won the Israeli 4th and 3rd Division Union Cup, winning over Hapoel Kfar Saba in the final game.
-Before the 2009–10 season started, it was decided that Hapoel Ussishkin would not play in the same district as Hapoel Tel Aviv, which played in the 3rd division as well, thus avoiding an intriguing match-up.
-The team qualified to Liga Leumit with a perfect record and won the Israeli 4th and 3rd Division Union Cup, winning over Elitzur Kohav-Yair/Keffar-Sabba in the final game.
+During the 2007–08 season, backed with an astronomical budget in fifth-tier terms of over 300,000 NIS (equivalent to $100,000 USD), the team finished its first season with a perfect record of 22–0 and qualified to the fourth division.
+The club also won another title by taking the Israeli Fifth Division Union Cup, continuing their undefeated streak.
+During the 2008–09 season, they finished with a perfect record, 22–0, and the team qualified for the third division.
+On April 30, 2009, the team won the Israeli fourth and third Division Union Cup, defeating the Hapoel Kfar Saba in the final game.
+Before the 2009–10 season started, it was decided that Hapoel Ussishkin would not play in the same district as Hapoel Tel Aviv, which played in the third division as well, thus avoiding an intriguing match-up.
+The team qualified to Liga Leumit (second division) with a perfect record and won the Israeli 4th and 3rd Division Union Cup, winning over the Elitzur Kohav-Yair/Keffar-Sabba in the final game.